acheshkov/program-graphs/README.md

 # program-graphs

 An experimental python library to build graphs for programs written in different programming languages.
-The library is based on a great [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) library and able to catch the following relations in a program:
+The library is based on a great [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) library and able to provide the following relations in a program:

  - Control Flow
- - Control Dependency
  - Data Dependency
  - Syntax Dependency